stringstack/stringstack-core/README.md

 as a StringStack component.
 In NodeJS, a module would typically have the same level of granularity as a StringStack component.
 In fact, in StringStack, there is typically a 1-to-1 correspondence between NodeJS modules and components.

 There are two possible interface forms for StringStack components.
+There is a 3rd possible form, but its not a component in the strict sense.

 ### Form 1 - ES6 Class